2020Vis13079846/arissploit/README.md

 # Arissploit Framework execution

-    INFO: To execute Arissploit Framework you
+    To execute Arissploit Framework you
     should execute the following command!

 > arissploit